waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Hypothesis-Driven Gameplay:** I will rigorously document my hypotheses, tests, and conclusions in my notepad.
 I will avoid repeating failed strategies and will pivot to new goals if progress stalls after multiple documented attempts.

 ## II.
 Tool Development Log
 - **pathfinder:** REFINED (T52445).
 Added logic to handle impassable destination tiles by pathing to the nearest walkable adjacent tile.
 REFINED AGAIN (T52447) to correctly recognize 'closed_gate' tiles as impassable.
-This tool has been unreliable and needs close monitoring.
+REFINED A THIRD TIME (T52480) to remove dependency on `xml.et` module.

 ## III.
 Game Mechanics & Battle Intel
 ### A. Tile Mechanics & Traversal Rules (v16)